elizabethdaly/data-analysis-project/README.md

 day = Sat     | 0.495     | 0.121 | 0.519     |
 day = Sun     | 0.251     | 0.070 | 1.753     |

 What can we conclude from this?
-That the data is fitted well by a linear model for non-smokers (regardless of sex) and for day = Thursday; these subsets result in the largest R<sup>2</sup> values and also high slopes.
+If higher R<sup>2</sup> indicates better a fit, then the data is fitted well by a linear model for non-smokers (regardless of sex) and for day = Thursday; these subsets result in the largest R<sup>2</sup> values and also high slopes.
 Maybe considering data from non-smokers on Thursday would produce the most reliable predictions of tip given total bill?

 We can use our linear regression parameters to predict the tip amount for any total bill, say a bill of $100.
 - Using all of the data, we predict a tip of $11.42 for this total bill amount;